best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - name your functions, variables or classes
 - separate elements of your code with whitespace
 - use indentation to make sure your code is readable
-- other useful guidance regarding formatting
+- and provide other useful guidance regarding formatting

 The existence of such style guides does not necessarily mean that each individual or team will apply these conventions to the letter.
 Organisations and developer teams often have needs that might not be addressed in a general style guidance document.
 After all, these documents aim to capture the needs of a diverse group of developers.
 Therefore, these guides are more useful as starting points in a discussion on 'how should our team be consistent internally in the way we write code?'.